chipsenkbeil/distant/README.md

 distant launch my.example.com

 # After the session is established, you can perform different operations
-# on the remote machine via `distant send {command} [args]`
+# on the remote machine via `distant action {command} [args]`
-distant send copy path/to/file new/path/to/file
+distant action copy path/to/file new/path/to/file
-distant send proc-run echo 'Hello, this is from the other side'
+distant action proc-run -- echo 'Hello, this is from the other side'
 ```

 ## License